MohammadGheysari79-dev/JDBC/README.md

 # JDBC
-It's a java project about JDBC and working with database.
+It's a Java project about JDBC and working with databases.
+This project models a company dashboard for employees.